 - 1 Log on to the master server as administrator (Windows) or root (UNIX). - 2 Start the NetBackup Administration Console. - 3 If your site has more than one master server, choose the one on which you want to add the policy. - In the NetBackup Administration Console, select NetBackup Management > Policies.
-Then select Actions > New > New Policy. - 5 In the Add a New Policy dialog box, in the Policy name box, type a unique name for the new policy. - Click OK.
+Then select Actions > New > Policy. - In the Add a New Policy dialog box, in the Policy name box, type a unique name for the new policy.

-7 In the Add New Policy dialog box, in the Policy type list, select Sybase.
+- Click OK.
+6 - 7 In the Add New Policy dialog box, in the Policy type list, select Sybase.

-The database agent policy type does not appear in the drop-down list unless your master server has a license key for the database agent.
+The Sybase policy type does not appear in the drop-down list unless your master server has a license for the database agent.

-8 Complete the entries on the Attributes tab.
+Complete the entries on the Attributes tab.

-See "About policy attributes for NetBackup for Sybase" on page 24.
+See "About policy attributes" on page 21.

 - 9 Add other policy information as follows: - Add schedules.
-See "About adding schedules to a NetBackup for Sybase policy" on page 24. - Add clients.
-See "Adding clients to a NetBackup for Sybase policy" on page 29. - Add scripts to the backup selections list.
-See "About backup selections for a Sybase client" on page 29. - 10 When you have added all the schedules, clients, and backup selections you need, click OK.
+See "About adding schedules to a NetBackup for Sybase policy" on page 21. - Add clients.
+See "Adding clients to a policy" on page 25. - Add scripts to the backup selections list.
+See "Adding NetBackup for Sybase scripts to the backup selections list" on page 26. - 10 When you have added all the schedules, clients, and backup selections you need, click OK.

-About policy attributes for NetBackup for Sybase
+About policy attributes

-With a few exceptions, NetBackup manages a database backup like a file system backup.
+With a few exceptions, NetBackup manages the policy attributes set for a database backup like a file system backup.
 Other policy attributes vary according to your specific backup strategy and system configuration.

-For more information on policy attributes, see the NetBackup Administrator's Guide, Volume I. Table 3-2 describes the policy attributes available for a NetBackup for Sybase policy.
+Table 3-2 describes some of the policy attributes available for a NetBackup for Sybase policy.
+For more information on policy attributes, see the NetBackup Administrator's Guide, Volume I.